chapel-lang/chapel-blog/README.md

 `https://chapel-lang.org/blog/posts/article-name/`.

-The `index.md` file contains the article Markdown, while the files in `code` contain the Chapel source file associated with the article.
-By default, this directory will be tested nightly by Chapel's regression testing system once the article is merged to ensure that things continue working over time.
+The `index.md` file contains the article Markdown, while the files in `code` contain the Chapel source files associated with the article.
+This `code` directory will be tested nightly by Chapel's regression testing system once the article is merged to ensure that things continue working over time.
 Authors should ensure that the tests work properly by running `start_test content/posts/article-name/code`